jedhabush/Youtube_Clone/README.md

 # Tech Stack
 - React <br/>
 - Rapid API: This website contains tons of useful APIs from sports APIs to scientific ApIs you name it, it is there. <br/>
-- Material UI: Very flexible library for styling.
+- Material UI: Very flexible library for styling and designing the user interface.
 One of the cool features that I loved about this library is that you can set styles for different devices using easy built in tags and useful pre-styled built in components to use them anywhere in your app.